 Gun Purchasing Laws in Oregon

 If a background check shows certain results, such as a felony conviction, it renders the purchase unlawful.
+Additionally, unclear records often lead to firearm purchase denials or delays.
+For example, if a person is arrested for a felony or a misdemeanor crime of domestic violence and the arrest does not result in a conviction, but the criminal history is unclear, the firearms unit often treats it as a conviction.
+For this reason, it might be a good idea to expunge arrests.
 If you’re unsure whether you can or cannot purchase a firearm, the state’s self-assessment questionnaire walks Oregonians through the qualifications.

 Make an effort to know your criminal history rather than trying to make a purchase as a way of testing whether or not you can lawfully purchase a firearm.
 You can order your own background check through either the Oregon State Police or the FBI.
 The cost is reasonable and both require you to submit a set of fingerprints.
 If you have any convictions outside of Oregon, an FBI background check is the best option.